pl4u/FlyingDB/README.md

 <h2>Introduction</h2>

 FlyingDB generates simple object files and simple query methods based on any SQLite database file.
-The files generated provide a preliminary set of classes and methods for interacting with a database.
+The files generated provide a preliminary set of classes and methods for interacting with a SQLite database.
 Although the data query methods are simple CRUD operations, hopefully, this will provide a code base to build upon and save time in the long run.

 Currently, this tool handles all data in the database as String values.
 This tool retrieves data from the database and converts to a String type and also updates the database using a String type.
 Multiple data types may not be a huge issue due to SQLite's data type affinity feature if data is stored in the correct format (for example, only integers being stored in integer columns even though it's sent as a string to the database).